A Nekrasov-Okounkov formula for Macdonald polynomials: Proof of Theorem

 \section{Proof of Theorem~\ref{Thm_main}}

-Instead of giving a direct proof of the $q,t$-Nekrasov--Okounkov formula we will first study a rational function $f_{n,m}$, which may be viewed as a rational function analogue of the sum side of \eqref{Eq_qtNO}.
+Instead of giving a direct proof of the $q,t$-Nekrasov--Okounkov formula we will first study a rational function $f_{n,m}$ which, as follows from Proposition~\ref{Prop_fnm} below, may be viewed as a rational function analogue of the sum side of \eqref{Eq_qtNO}.
+As it turns out, almost all of our steps towards proving Theorem~\ref{Thm_main} can be carried out at the level of $f_{n,m}$.

 Let